VolumeGraphics/havocompare/README.md

       # auto-detection allows different delimiters for nominal and actual
       decimal_separator: '.'
       field_delimiter:  ';'
-      # can have Absolute or Relative
+      # can have Absolute or Relative or both
       comparison_modes:
         - Absolute: 1.0
         - Relative: 0.1